runabrandes/pp4-spa/TESTING.md

 ## RESPONSIVENESS

-Responsiveness has been testing across a few different screen sizes.
+Responsiveness has been tested across a few different screen sizes.

 - Laptop
 - Tablet